-8Figure 4A-8.
-Screw Motor
+Figure 4A-8.
+Screw Drive Motor

-Gear Reducer
+Gear Reducers

-The high speed of the motor is reduced to the low operating speed of the screw by using a gear reducer, increasing the motor torque.
-The gear reducer is a double reduction unit with parallel shaft helical gears which is supplied with the proper overall gear ratio for the design range of screw speeds.
-There is an Emergency Stop Button for screw on top of gear reducer.
+The high speed of each motor is reduced to the low operating speed of the screw by using a gear reducer, increasing the motor torque.
+Each gear reducer is a double reduction unit with parallel shaft helical gears, which is supplied with the proper overall gear ratio for the design range of screw speeds.
+There is an Emergency Stop Button for each screw on top of the gear reducers.

-Generally, direct drive with a suitable gear coupling is used to transmit the power to the reducer.
+Generally, direct drive with a suitable gear coupling is used to transmit the power to the gear reducer.